Recovery Version

 The New Testament was published in 1985 with study aids, and was revised in 1991.
 Text-only editions of the New Testament and of the complete Bible became available in 1993 and 1999, respectively.
 The full study Bible was published in 2003.
-The name of the translation reflects the goal of its translators—to crystallize many biblical teachings and spiritual experiences that were lost or neglected but gradually recovered throughout church history, such as justification by faith.
+The name was chosen to reflect the restorationist theology of the authors, who believe many of the doctrines in their translation (such as justification by faith alone) were lost by the church before being recovered later.

 Translation

-The Recovery Version is a recent translation of the Bible from the revised 1990 edition of the Hebrew Scriptures, Biblia Hebraica Stuttgartensia, and the Nestle-Aland Greek text as found in Novum Testamentum Graece (26th edition).
+The Recovery Version is a recent translation of the Bible from the revised 1980 edition of the Hebrew Scriptures, Biblia Hebraica Stuttgartensia, and the Nestle-Åland Greek text as found in Novum Testamentum Graece (26th edition).
 The translators believe that the understanding of the Bible has progressed in the past two thousand years, in part due to "philological and exegetical scholarship that makes more precise the meaning of the biblical words or phrases or practices" and in part due to an accumulation of Christian experience.
 This understanding forms the basis of this translation, with guidance from major authoritative English versions.

 The Recovery Version claims to avoid biases and inaccurate judgments and to express the message of the Bible in English as accurately as possible.
-As such, it departs from traditional renderings in certain passages.
+As such, it departs from traditional renderings in certain passages where the translators judged theological precision to be at stake.
 Its translation is essentially literal/word-for-word/formal equivalent, seeking to preserve the wording of the original Hebrew or Greek text and the personal style of each biblical writer.
-Its translation is intended as transparent; interpretive ambiguities present in the original text are left unresolved in this translation for the readers to consider.
+Its translation is intended as transparent—interpretive ambiguities present in the original text are left unresolved in this translation for the readers to consider.
 The Recovery Version renders the Tetragrammaton as Jehovah throughout the Old Testament.